unepwcmc/wcmc-components/README.md

 # wcmc-components

 ## Working with this Repo

 ### Repo setup

 - Clone this repo
 - `yarn install`

 ### Run the repo

-- `yarn serve` compiles and hot-reloads for development
+- `yarn dev` compiles and hot-reloads for development

 ### Lints and fixes files

 ```
 yarn lint
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Publish to npm

 - Update version number in `package.json`
 - Update the `CHANGELOG.MD`
-- Run `yarn build-lib`
+- Run `yarn build`
 - Commit the changes
 - Run `npm publish`

 ## Installing the package into another repo

 ### Install npm package

 - Add `"@unep-wcmc/wcmc-components": "1.1.0"` to your package.json (Or the version you want to use)
 - Run `yarn config set registry https://registry.npmjs.org/`
 - Run `yarn install`